soerendip/MLPB/docs/index.md

 ## Why Python?
 [Python](https://www.python.org/) is one of the most popular contemporary programming languages for data science.
 It is a powerful and easy to use language without over-complicated syntax.
 More and more programmers are moving their code to Python which is also widely used for data analytics and machine learning.
-Throughout the course, we will use Python to introduce students to concepts and best practices in data analytics, data visualization, reproducible science, and machine learning.

 ## Course Content
 Students will have a chance to work through examples mainly drawn from biology, including genomics, proteomics and metabolomics data to show the various applications of Python in bioinformatics.